The men who would be South Korea’s next president

 Yoon has tried to balance his country’s conflicting security and economic interests on China issues.
 He has said South Korea would cooperate more with the Quad security alliance but has not suggested a formal membership in the grouping.
 He has spoken against “violations of liberal democratic norms and human rights,” but when asked to clarify how he would handle China’s human rights violations, he declined to discuss “a hypothetical question.”

-He also wants to see South Korea play a greater role in its relationship with the United States by cooperating on “new frontier” issues that are key to the U.S.-China economic competition and would draw on South Korea's advanced technology industry, such as supply chain resiliency through semiconductors and EV batteries, space, and cybersecurity.
+He also wants to see South Korea play a greater role in its relationship with the United States by cooperating on “new frontier” issues that are key to the U.S.-China economic competition and would draw on South Korea’s advanced technology industry, such as supply chain resiliency through semiconductors and electric-vehicle batteries, space, and cybersecurity.

 Another shift in South Korea’s foreign policy under Yoon would be in its relations with Japan after years of strained ties.
 Yoon plans to pursue improved working relationships between Washington, Tokyo and Seoul to respond to North Korean nuclear threats and other global challenges.

-Yoon said he would meet with Japanese Prime Minister Fumio Kishida, and to restore the “shuttle diplomacy” of the past, when the leaders would make regular reciprocal visits.
-Kishida, who helped broker a historic agreement with Seoul in 2015 over the issue of wartime sex slaves, also known as “comfort women,” has also called for a more stable relationship between the two countries.
+Yoon said he would meet with Japanese Prime Minister Fumio Kishida and restore the “shuttle diplomacy” of the past, when the leaders would make regular reciprocal visits.
+Kishida, who helped broker a historic agreement with Seoul in 2015 over the issue of “comfort women,” those forced into sexual slavery during World War II, called for a more stable relationship between the two countries.

 One domestic issue that is a lightning rod for controversy is over gender equality, and Yoon has been criticized for his campaign platforms that are considered unsupportive of women’s rights.